 ● Inefficiency (costs, loss of time) if collaboration is not benificial

-● Tension traditional t&u model and collaborative model (both exist side by side).
+● Tension traditional delivering & outsourcing model and collaborative model (both exist side by side).

 ● Unfamiliarity with open/collaborative revenue models.

-Open innovation means that all information is out on the street!
+Open innovation means that all information is public!

-The likelihood of this happening is very high, but the risk of unintentional leakage of information is certainly present.
-When companies collaborate on the development of a new machine, it is imperative that information (e.g., hourly rates, machine costs, quality) is shared.
+The likelihood of this happening isn’t very high, but the risk of unintentional leakage of information is certainly present.
+When companies collaborate to develop a new machine, it is imperative that information (e.g., hourly rates, machine costs, quality) is shared.
 But you also want to know whether the intended partner is financially sound and able to bear the investments and risks.